What is the Difference Between Hydrosols?

 As Ann Harman states in her book Harvest to Hydrosol, "Anyone who has worked with the medicinal waters would agree that they are a multi-layered healing modality."
 And "When using hydrosols for therapeutic purposes it is imperative to educate yourself...to understand the difference between the types of hydrosols that are offered commercially.1" This brief post seeks to help you do just that - understand what it is you are really getting when you purchase a hydrosol.

 As many of you know, a quality hydrosol is NOT a byproduct of distillation for essential oils.
 It is THE product you intend to create.
-You see, hydrosols may contain up to 1% of water soluble volatile components - chemical components that are similar to those in essential oil.
+You see, hydrosols may contain anywhere between 0.01 - 0.02% of water soluble volatile components - chemical components that are similar to those in found in essential oils.
 The volatiles contained in hydrosols are considered polar or hydrophilic (water loving).
 The hydrophilic components can include alcohols, aldehydes, ketones, phenols and acids2.

-Depending on how much water versus the plant material the distiller uses to obtain hydrosol, the end result can be a very divine and lively product with a wonderful aroma.
+Depending on how much water versus the plant material (and how fresh it is) the distiller uses to obtain hydrosol, the end result can be a very divine and lively product with a wonderful aroma.

 If too much water is used, the aroma will not be as strong and the amount of volatiles will be greatly decreased leaving a very diluted hydrosol.